txt/ase23/docs/intro.md

-For example, shown ehre are the chocies inside a nearest neighbor classifier.
-Each blue dot is a classifeir confirgured at random from those space of options.
-The x-axis show how many classifications were correct.
-THe y-axis shows the ratio of false alarms for men and women in this data.
+For example, shown here are the choices inside a nearest neighbor classifier:
+- Each blue dot is a classifier configured at random from those space of options.
+- The x-axis show how many classifications were correct.
+- The y-axis shows the ratio
+of false alarms for men and women in this data.

 If this data was about "who must suffer  weeks of body-destroying chemotherapy?", which choice would you want?

 <img align=center src="/docs/img/nn.png" width=800>